mutoromike/supply-chain-frontend/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+#### Deployment Process:
+ - Clone the project and ensure the API is running before proceeding to nest steps.
  - Create build
 `npm run build`
  - Install `Serve` with the command: `npm install -g serve`